How Did The Second Great Awakening Promote Spiritual Egalitarianism

 Key Characteristics of the Second Great Awakening

 A central feature of the Awakening was the emphasis on conversion experiences—personal moments of spiritual rebirth that individuals could attain independently of church sacraments or clerical mediation.
-This focus on subjective religious experience challenged the authority of established denominations, which had traditionally controlled access to salvation through ordained priests and institutional rituals.
+And this focus on subjective religious experience challenged the authority of established denominations, which had traditionally controlled access to salvation through ordained priests and institutional rituals.
 The movement also embraced the priesthood of all believers, a theological concept asserting that every Christian has direct access to God, thereby undermining the necessity of a clerical elite.

 Breaking Down Hierarchies: Challenging Clerical Authority